-An accelerated program allows students to obtain their academic credentials in a shorter period of time than a traditional program.
-Incoming students spend less calendar time in class and can get to work in their chosen profession sooner.
-This is good news for the student and for the healthcare system due to increasing demand for medical professionals.
-This means that healthcare organizations such as hospitals, clinics, and dental offices are in a constant search for graduates who have completed healthcare programs.
+If you’re eager to start a new healthcare career or make your current one better but can’t spend years getting the education required to get there, an accelerated program may be just what you need.
+An accelerated program enables you to obtain your academic credentials in a shorter period than a traditional program.
+Students spend less calendar time in class and can get to work in their chosen profession sooner.
+This is good news for the students and the healthcare system’s increasing demand for medical professionals.
+Healthcare organizations such as hospitals, clinics, and dental offices are in a constant search for graduates who have completed healthcare programs.

-Colleges and universities recognize this demand, and have developed fast-track academic programs to help students get quality training and enter a new career (or advance within a current one) as quickly as possible.
-Let’s take a look at what kind of accelerated programs are available for current and future healthcare professionals, how students can find the best one for them, and how society benefits from these valuable educational opportunities.
+Colleges and universities recognize this demand and have developed fast-track academic programs to help students get quality training and enter a new career (or advance within a current one) as quickly as possible.
+Take a look at what kind of accelerated programs are available for current and future healthcare professionals, how students can find the best one for them, and how society benefits from these valuable educational opportunities.

 Why Fast-Track Programs Are Unique

 In a traditional program, a student usually attends school with a standard, full-time course load of about 30 credit hours per year in a semester system.
 The method of shortening a healthcare program can vary; for instance, some schools might offer academic credit for prior work experience or classroom training, while other schools require students to take heavier course loads or complete courses year-round.
 The exact method of acceleration depends on the school, the student’s academic background, and the medical profession they want to enter.
 Regardless of method, many fast-track programs have some of the following common characteristics: